perseids-project/bodin/README.md

 # bodin
 bodin is a jQuery plugin used to visually compare texts.
-It's named after Jean Bodin, the French political philosopher, whose translated works of *Les Six livres de la Republique* were the mother of this invention.
+It's named after Jean Bodin, the French political philosopher, whose translated works are the mother of this invention.

 # Requirements
 * jQuery